Northumberland Walks Logo

 Walk

-There is a small parking area (one of several in Harthope Valley) just beyond the bottom of the steep hill (beware of ice in winter) on the road down into the valley.
+There is a small parking area (one of several in Harthope Valley) just beyond the bottom of the steep hill on the road down into the valley. ** The hill can be very icy and extreme caution may be needed in winter conditions.

-Walk from the parking area to the bridge over Carey Burn and turn right into the valley crossing a stile just before the bridge.
+We walked from the parking area to the bridge over Carey Burn and turned right into the valley crossing a stile just before the bridge.

-Note - this is a marked footpath, but is not shown by Ordnance Survey as a right of way.
+Note - this was a marked footpath, but not shown by Ordnance Survey as a right of way.
 However we have done this walk on numerous occasions and never been questioned.
 (The main direct path to Broadstruther is just beyond the bridge but is steep and not as scenic.)

 Start of the walk - Carey Burn bridge.